lauvergn/QuantumModelLib/ReadMe.txt

        pgf90    17.10-0
        nagfor   7.0 (macOS)

- 2) Link "libpot.a" to your code
+ 2) Link "libpot.a" and "libAD_dnSVM.a" to your code

-   gfortran ....   -L$QuantumModelLib_path -lpot
+   gfortran ....   -L$QuantumModelLib_path -lpot -lAD_dnSVM

       QuantumModelLib_path contains the path of the QuantumModelLib

  3) In your fortan code
- 3a1) Initialization of the potential (see the list below)
+ 3a1) Initialization of the model (the Potential)

         CALL sub_Init_Qmodel(ndim,nsurf,pot_name,adiabatic,option)